sleepyfran/itunespy/README.md

     limit: The number of search results you want the iTunes Store to return.

 **Note**: Only the *term* is obligatory, the other ones have default values that will be used in case you don't provide any.
+**Note 2**: In specific searches, like search_artist or search_album, don't change entity, since it's configure inside the function to retrieve an specific entity.

 For lookups, the same parameters apply except for *term*, that changes to a couple of id fields: